sharmakhushi18/flight-delay-alert-api/README.md

 ---

 ## 💡 Key Design Decisions

+**Why JWT Authentication?**
+Stateless authentication — no session stored on server.
+Every request carries a self-contained token with user identity and role.
+Perfect for REST APIs and scalable deployments.

+**Why BCrypt for passwords?**
+BCrypt is a one-way hash — passwords are never stored in plain text.
+Even if the database is compromised, passwords remain secure.

 **Why `@Transactional` on status update?**
 Status change and alert generation must all succeed together — or rollback together.
 This ensures data consistency even if the server crashes mid-operation.